herrkraatz/react-styling/README.md

 Thoughts:

 - The right styling strategy (or combination of!) always depends on your own individual needs.
 - In my opinion it's mostly about the question how interactive/sexy vs. static/formal/seriously your application should appear to the user.
-The more interactivity you need, the more you need to move from plain CSS to JavaScript to enable your dynamic styling (as a function of state).
+The more interactivity you need, the more you need to move from plain CSS to JavaScript to do your Dynamic Styling (as a function of state).

 All 6 strategies are implemented independent from each other and you can simply try out the 6 examples.